GolyBidoof/nintendo-3ds-natively-book-tracker/README.md

 node server.js
 ```

-The server runs on port 3000 and serves both the proxy endpoint and static files for local testing.
+The server runs on port 3000 and serves the proxy endpoint for local testing.

+## Attribution

+Development and debugging assisted by Claude Sonnet 4.5.